SoftEng2-Group-16/thesis-management-project/retrospectives/Retrospective2.md

   - Total hours estimated: `6h`
   - Total hours spent: `4h55m`

+*Note: the coverage of unit tests is taken from SonarCloud analysis.*
 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  Underestimation of tasks related mainly to the virtual clock and for various front end tasks.
+  - Underestimation of the new functionalities of the virtual clock (managing the applications linked to the proposals when they expire), and also of a few frontend related tasks.

 - What lessons did you learn (both positive and negative) in this sprint?
-  - Positive: with end to end testing we were able to controll better our development phase when changing details during the sprint.
+  - Positive: by adding automated E2E testing, we were able to control better and speed up our testing phase when changing small details (surely quicker than manual testing).
-  - Negative: merge all the features before to have more time to solve problems and focus more on the small details like the style.
+  - Negative: we need to merge the different branches onto the reference branch (dev) sooner, so we can have more time to solve problems and focus more on style and appearance.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - We implemented e2e testing that we commited to improve in the last sprint.
+  - We implemented automated E2E testing.
+  - We arrived to the presentation more prepared, we had some key points to follow and some pre-made data to use during the demo, so the presentation was smooth and easy to follow.

 - Which ones you were not able to achieve?
 Why?
-  We achieved all our goals
+  - We were able to achieve all the goals we set at the end of the previous sprint.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - Focus more style of the page
+  > Propose one or two
+  - Improve the overall style, keeping it simple but more appealing
-  - Improve responsiveness of the site
+  - Improve the responsiveness (we have a few components that aren't yet)

 - One thing you are proud of as a Team!!
-  - We did a great job in presenting the project and communicated even more then the other sprint
+  - We did a great job in presenting the project, and communication between team members was clear and efficient.